Minimax estimation in linear models with unknown design over finite alphabets: Introduction

-\paragraph{Organization of the paper} In Section \ref{sec:modelId} we introduce the MABS model and corresponding identifiability conditions.
+In Section \ref{sec:modelId} we introduce the MABS model and corresponding identifiability conditions.
 From this we derive stable recovery under suitable regularization, see Theorem \ref{theo:er}.
-In Section \ref{sec:MinimaxPred} we derive lower bounds (Theorem \ref{theo:LBL2}) and upper bounds (Theorem \ref{theo:upperBoundL2}) for the minimax prediction rate.
-In Section \ref{sec:MinimaxEst} we give an upper bound for the classification error (Corollary \ref{cor:classErr}) and, based on this, lower and upper bounds for the minimax estimation rate (Theorem \ref{theo:minimaxEst}).
+In Section \ref{sec:estProcedure} we introduce the two-step estimation procedure and in Section \ref{sec:estRates} we show that it achieves minimax optimal estimation rates.
+In Section \ref{sec:simRealData} and \ref{sec:realData} we provide simulation results and analyze a real data example.
 We conclude in Section \ref{sec:Conc}.
-All proofs are postponed to the appendix.
+All proofs are postponed to the Section \ref{sec:proofs}.